Medicare and Social Security

 Both solar issues and divestment from fossil fuels are serious issues that are affecting our state and our planet.
 When I was last in Australia 7 years ago visiting my father, the Great Barrier Reef of my childhood, and that we all saw in Finding Nemo, was in crisis.
 Climate change is real and is happening at an alarming rate.
 We are lucky to have a solar company in our district, in Hiram.
 The voting record of our legislator has affected their ability to do their job and it has impacted the investment and adoption of solar and green technologies that we need to be making.

-This last summer, I had panels installed on my roof.
-A modest investment has all but eliminated by electricity bill while still being connected to the grid for off hour usage and the process was quite straightforward.
+Three years ago, I had panels installed on my roof.
+A modest investment has all but eliminated my electricity bill while still being connected to the grid for off hour usage and the process was quite straightforward.
+I’ve seen the recent increases in power bills through my work as the treasurer of the Porter Grange, but at my home, with my solar panels, my power bill hasn’t changed at all.
 The idea of residential and municipal solar needs to be looked at, even in our northern climate.

 Mainecare / Medicaid Expansion

-As we saw in the last election, medicaid expansion was voted through by citizens initiative.
+As we saw 3 years ago, medicaid expansion was voted through by citizens initiative.
 It was only through obstruction that our previous legislators and governor felt the right to veto the will of the voters.
 70,000 of our poorest Mainers were denied health insurance and thankfully that was fixed in 2018.
-This line of thinking is doesn’t even save money because whatever it would cost in up front payments would be saved by people not using ER’s as their first resort for medical treatment.
+This line of thinking doesn’t even save money because whatever it would cost in up front payments would be saved by people not using ER’s as their first resort for medical treatment.
 Like any of our grandmothers would have said “An ounce of prevention is worth a pound of cure.”

 The Opioid Crisis